Erikruiz1/Erikruiz1/README.md

 Currently, I'm honing my skills and diving into the exciting world of React and Node.js.
 I actively contribute to personal projects while seeking opportunities to apply my knowledge within a company, with a continuous drive for growth as a developer.

-Always on the lookout for the next technological challenge!
+Always on the lookout for the next technological challenge!🪅

 <!--
 **Erikruiz1/Erikruiz1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.